equinor/appsec-fundamentals-secret-scanning/ex-06/readme.md

 - The image is build, no secrets are exposed in build output
 - Let's build again and now pass a secret
-- (A fee hint; if you start commands in bash with a space the command will not be saved in the history)
+- (A free hint; if you start commands in bash with a space the command will not be saved in the history)

     ```shell
     export MY_SECRET="ghp_6GdlOSDwyZKlhSyuuuEEEJJ8yLxRNQ3UnVAj"